 The 2005-2006 LWC Plan Update did not estimate improved pasture acreage, but GIS land use data developed for the Southwest Florida Feasibility Study (USACE and SFWMD 2009) does include improved pasture.
 For 2000, the study estimated 189,000 acres of improved pasture within the LWC Planning, and projected that 87,584 acres for 2025 would remain as improved pasture.
+Current information from the SFWMD Water Use Regulatory Database b.
+Gross demand is the total volume needed for withdrawal.
+It includes the net irrigation demand as well as accounting for system losses and inefficiencies.

-Current information from the SFWMD Water Use Regulatory Database indicates that the 2010 pasture acreage is about 100,000 acres.
-This acreage includes permitted existing improved pasture, as well as the proposed conversion of lands to improved pasture.
+indicates that the 2010 pasture acreage is about 100,000 acres.
+This acreage includes consumptive use permitted existing improved pasture, as well as the proposed conversion of lands to improved pasture.
 Based on input from agricultural stakeholders and agencies such as the University of Florida Institute of Food and Agriculture Sciences and Florida Farm Bureau, a small increase is likely over the planning horizon.
 Since most permit renewals for irrigation have 20-year permit durations, the total irrigated pasture is not likely to exceed the current estimate by 2030.